KonradHoeffner/tempoguide/index.md

 Hydroblasts and Consign to Memory are most important here but Goyfs are great as well.
 Null Rod?

+Minyafriend:
+> Not a big fan of Null Rod.
+Try not to get your Goyfs Furied but what can you do.

 ### Lands
 Bad matchup but can sometimes be beaten by Harbingers of the Seas, hopefully they don't stick a Saga on 2 before that enters.